katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aws.rst

 .. _aws_pull:

-Autoscaling with Ansible Pull
+Autoscaling with Assible Pull
 `````````````````````````````

 Amazon Autoscaling features automatically increase or decrease capacity based on load.
-There are also Ansible modules shown in the cloud documentation that
+There are also Assible modules shown in the cloud documentation that
 can configure autoscaling policy.

-When nodes come online, it may not be sufficient to wait for the next cycle of an ansible command to come along and configure that node.
+When nodes come online, it may not be sufficient to wait for the next cycle of an assible command to come along and configure that node.

-To do this, pre-bake machine images which contain the necessary ansible-pull invocation.
-Ansible-pull is a command line tool that fetches a playbook from a git server and runs it locally.
+To do this, pre-bake machine images which contain the necessary assible-pull invocation.
+Assible-pull is a command line tool that fetches a playbook from a git server and runs it locally.

 One of the challenges of this approach is that there needs to be a centralized way to store data about the results of pull commands in an autoscaling context.
 For this reason, the autoscaling solution provided below in the next section can be a better approach.

-Read :ref:`ansible-pull` for more information on pull-mode playbooks.
+Read :ref:`assible-pull` for more information on pull-mode playbooks.

 .. _aws_autoscale:

-Autoscaling with Ansible Tower
+Autoscaling with Assible Tower
 ``````````````````````````````

-:ref:`ansible_tower` also contains a very nice feature for auto-scaling use cases.
+:ref:`assible_tower` also contains a very nice feature for auto-scaling use cases.
 In this mode, a simple curl script can call a defined URL and the server will "dial out" to the requester and configure an instance that is spinning up.
 This can be a great way to reconfigure ephemeral nodes.
 See the Tower install and product documentation for more details.